OpenSpace/openspace.github.io/docs/builders/assets/resources.md

 })
 ```

-The `Override` paramater can be used to force a new download even if the file has already previously been downloaded.
+The `Override` parameter can be used to force a new download even if the file has already previously been downloaded.